 There are few other places in the world where you can ski down a snow-clad mountain one day and go on a whale safari the next.
 But as Vesterålen with its rugged peaks is located at the edge of the continental shelf, the nutrient-rich waters are the primary feeding ground for humpback whales, sperm whales, and killer whales.

 If you want to ski in untouched nature, Vesterålen is an ideal destination.
 The mountains are especially inviting to off-piste and telemark skiers as the white peaks are great for venturing off the trails to create your own.

-If you prefer cross-country skiing, you can choose between several well prepared tracks.
+If you prefer cross-country skiing, you can choose between several well-prepared tracks.
 You can also explore the pristine landscape on snowshoes.

-The northern light often illuminates Vesterålen’s polar nights.
+The northern light often illuminates Vesterålen’s polar night.
 This natural phenomenon is difficult to catch on camera, but if you join a northern light safari, local guides will teach you how to freeze the moment.